aimeepham14/job-application-tracker/README.md

 # Job Application Board

 ## Description
 Bored and overwhelmed applying for jobs?
-Don't be bored and apply for your own job board.
-This application will keep track of all of your applied jobs in one spot.
-Update your personal job board with all of the jobs that you are currently applying for and update with notes and reminders as you move along the interview process.
+Don't be bored, get access to all of our boards to keep track of everything during the job searching process.
+This application will keep track of all of your jobs that you are interested in applying to and jobs that you have currently applied to in one spot.
+Update with your own notes during the entire interview process all in one place.

 ## Installment Instructions
 Using The Muse's API key.